M0RG4N01/Death-Messages-Remasterd/README.md

 Example Output:

-`Pasta was shot by Morgan from 50m using a timberwolf.
+`Pustalorc was shot by Morgan from 50m using a Timberwolf.
 Remaining health: 85%`

 #### Reward Translations

 {0} - Money Symbol (Will be empty if it's an experience reward)

 {1} - Money Reward